ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-introduction.md

 ![Visual Studio Code](../../images/vscode_ui.png)

-Create a folder named `open-academy` on your desktop.
+Create a folder named `ocademy` on your desktop.
 Then open it using Visual Studio Code.

 ![Opening Project on Visual studio](../../images/how_to_open_project_on_vscode.png)

 ![Opening a project](../../images/opening_project.png)

-After opening it you will see shortcuts for creating files and folders inside of `open-academy` project's directory.
+After opening it you will see shortcuts for creating files and folders inside of `ocademy` project's directory.
 As you can see below, the very first file is created as `helloworld.py`.
 You can do the same.

 ![Creating a Python file](../../images/helloworld.png)